dathbe/MMM-MyScoreboard/README.md

 ## Logos

 You can add your own custom personal logos into the `logos_custom` folder, and they will not be disturbed when you update the module.
 [Specific guidance can be found here](https://github.com/dathbe/MMM-MyScoreboard/tree/4.7.2/logos_custom).
+(But if you have a logo that you think should be added for all users, please [share it by opening an issue](https://github.com/dathbe/MMM-MyScoreboard/issues).)

 ## Contributing